Jewels of James VI and I: Adrian Vanson and Thomas Foulis

 James VI and I by Adrian Vanson (1595) wearing the "A" hat badge and a diamond "H" in his hat band.

 King James employed two Flemish painters, Arnold Bronckorst and Adrian Vanson to paint his portraits.
 The French ambassador in London, Michel de Castelnau sent Mary, Queen of Scots, a portrait of James in a new style in October 1582.

+Elizabeth sent James her portrait and a jewel, perhaps a portrait miniature, as a New Year's Day gift for January 1583.
+According to Robert Bowes, James showed her "portraiture" to noblemen and others of his chamber.

 In 1586, a French diplomat Charles de Prunelé, Baron d'Esneval wrote to Catherine de' Medici about plans for James to marry.
 He heard that a new portrait was being made by the best painter in Edinburgh ("n'est retrouvir que luy en tout Lyslebourg"), and hoped to obtain a copy for Mary, Queen of Scots.
 The painter meant was probably Adrian Vanson.
 The National Trust for Scotland displays a portrait from this period at Falkland Palace, it shows James with a hat band of diamonds, pearls, and rubies in gold collets, with a large lozenge diamond with plumes of feathers as a hat badge.